cupslab/password_meter/README.md

   * **config.css** (Visual layout) The primary configuration settings for the meter's visual design are located in this file.
 These settings include colors, fonts, sizes, and border radii.

   * **dictionary-blacklist1c8-compressed.txt** (Dictionary) An LZW compressed version of the 96,480 passwords containing at least 8 characters that appear in the Xato.net corpus of passwords at least four times.
-These form our optional blacklist of common 1class8 passwords.

   * **dictionary-englishwords-compressed.txt** (Dictionary) An LZW compressed version of 80,031 frequently used English words taken from the intersection of the BYU Corpus of Contemporary American English (COCA) and the UNIX dictionary.